 I’ve tried to respond.
 Your system does not allow me to.
 WordPress does not work.

-So I have not been able to respond back to your response on my note.
+So I have not been able to respond back to your response to my note.

 Medterra uses only hemp grown at a specific farm in Kentucky.